Angelo942/gdb_plus/README.md

 dbg.step_until_ret(MyCallback)
 ```

-For example each step the callback will be called decrypting the function chunk by chunk and logging the instructions
-See [this example](./examples/debug_self_modifying_function.py) for more details solving a real challenge
+In this example at each step the callback will be executed decrypting the next function chunk by chunk and logging the instructions.
+See [this example](./examples/debug_self_modifying_function.py) for more details solving a real challenge.

-You could also use `dbg.step_until_address(<address>, <callback=None>)` if you just want to execute a limited area where you can't place a breakpoint
+You could also use `dbg.step_until_address(<address>, <callback=None>)` if you just want to execute a limited area of code.

-For all action not present you can reconstruct them using `dbg.execute(<command>)` as if you where using gdb

 ## Breakpoints